 - Understand the applicable components of the Hazard Communication Program.

-- Report any exposure, accident, injury or illness to their supervisor or EH&S.
+- Report any accident, injury or illness, exposure, or spill to their supervisor or EH&S.

 - Understand the hazards of the chemical they work with and how to protect themselves (e.g. PPE).

-- If a chemical spill occurs, immediately contacting Environmental Health and Safety at extension 2401 or Public Safety at 911.
+- If a chemical spill occurs, immediately contact Environmental Health and Safety at extension 2401 or Department of Police Services at 911.
 Employees should not attempt to clean up a hazardous materials spill unless they have been appropriately trained.

 - Use personal protective equipment, including eye protection, gloves, coveralls, respirators, and other protective equipment, as the job requires and as specified by the SDS.

 - Post warning signs when hazards, such as ionizing radiation, lasers, flammable materials, biological hazards, mechanical hazards, or when other special hazards exist.